ryanedmundkessler/gaussian_empirical_bayes/README.md

-# Estimating Posterior Distribution Parameters via Parametric Empirical Bayes in R
+# Gaussian Empirical Bayes in R

 Consider the following model: